Amarjit0511/go-task-sheet/aws-lambda-api-gateway/README.md

+# Why Serverless Computing:
+1. No server management - handled by AWS
+2. Flexible Scaling
+3. Pay for value i.e. only pay for successfull execution
+4. Automated high availability
+# What are microservice architecture?
+It is a software development architecture where software is composed of small and independent services that communicate over well defined APIs.
+These individual services are owned by small teams.
+Microservices architecture makes the software applixcation easier to scale and faster to develop.
+# Why API Gateway?
+- It provides an easy interface for code running on AWS Lambda.
+- Also since most software development organisations are moving to microservices architecture, API gateway is a vey handy thing as developers can add headers and map inputs variables from POST events to something that a target application needs.
+- Efficient API Development : We can run multiple versions of the same API simultaneously with API gateway allowing to quickly test and release new versions.
+- Easy monitoring
+- Performance: The end users face the lowest posible latency for end requests and resposes by taking advantage of global network of edge locations using Amazon CloudFront.
+- Throttling traffic and storing otput of API calls into cache is also an added advantage.
+- We are billed only for the API requests that we make depending on the region.

 # Implementation of sending email through sendgrid using AWS Lambda and API Gateway
 # Zipping the code for Lambda:
 1. Go to the code file and open the folder location in the integrated terminal